otovo/pipeline-googlefinance-redshift/README.md

 ## Google's service account

 In order to get the `service_account.json` file, one must follow [Create a service account](https://support.google.com/a/answer/7378726?hl=en) instructions.
-You will need need to place the contents of the file in the `GOOGLE_SERVICE_ACCOUNT` env var.
+You will need need to place the contents of the file in the `PIPELINE_GOOGLE_SERVICE_ACCOUNT` env var.

 One can quickly one-line the contents of a json file with